-- a) A student should be in possession of a BAHons or BComHons degree in Human Resource Management or Industrial Psychology.
+A student should be in possession of a BAHons or BComHons degree in Human Resource Management or Industrial Psychology.
 The study content of this degree must be to the satisfaction of the dean and the director of the School for Industrial Psychology and Human Resource Management.
-The degree should include the following modules (or similar modules): Research methodology and Research Report, Applied Labour Relations, Human Capacity Development, Organisational Development, Strategic Human Resource Management and Descriptive and Practical Statistics. - b) The student must have obtained a minimum average of $\underline{65\%}$ in the honours degree in order to qualify to be invited to the selection process. - c) Prospective students should also pass a selection process directed at the measurement of the competencies set for Human Resource Practitioners.
+The degree should include the following modules (or similar modules): Research methodology and Research Report, Applied Labour Relations, Human Capacity Development, Organisational Development, Strategic Human Resource Management and Descriptive and Practical Statistics.

+The student must have obtained a minimum average of $\underline{65\%}$ in the honours degree in order to qualify to be invited to the selection process.

+Prospective students should also pass a selection process directed at the measurement of the competencies set for Human Resource Practitioners.

-- d) Any other student will be assessed based on the outcomes and content of the programme they studied at the particular university. - e) Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - f) Students in possession of a NQF level 8 qualification in Human Resource Management (or equivalent) will be considered on competence and experience for admission to the master's degree.
+Any other student will be assessed based on the outcomes and content of the programme they studied at the particular university.

+Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation.

+Students in possession of a NQF level 8 qualification in Human Resource Management (or equivalent) will be considered on competence and experience for admission to the master's degree.

+Qualification MASTER OF COMMERCE IN HUMAN RESOURCE MANAGEMENT

-Code: 5CEN01: E801M
+Qualification Code 5CEN01: E801M

+Campus Mahikeng

+Delivery Mode Full-time and part-time

 Module code Module description Credits

 HRMA871 Dissertation 180

-Total credits for the curriculum 180
+Total credits for the curriculum edits for the curriculum 180